 Among all these are dressing rooms, media facilities, a box office, video facilities, 7500 seater Grandstand, a standard eight-lane 400m track, warm-up facility with a six-lane 400m track, a standby power supply system and an ambulance bay.

 The stadium structure, modelled after the Allianz Arena in Germany, was designed to meet International Safety Standards.
-There are 30 emergency exit points estimated to facilitate exit in 6 minutes at full capacity, closed-circuit security cameras, crowd control steel fencing, stand by firefighting equipment and metal detectors.No doubt, the magnificent structure majestically located along the Goodluck Jonathan Boulevard in Uyo is the best stadium in Nigeria and unlike the poor maintenance culture evidently affecting multi million naira projects across the country, the beauty, neatness and original design of this sports facility is intact thanks to the effort of the Akwa Ibom State government in maintaining the pitches and structure.
+There are 30 emergency exit points estimated to facilitate exit in 6 minutes at full capacity, closed-circuit security cameras, crowd control steel fencing, stand by firefighting equipment and metal detectors.No doubt, the magnificent structure majestically located along the Goodluck Jonathan Boulevard in Uyo is the best stadium in Nigeria and unlike the poor maintenance culture evidently affecting multi-million naira projects across the country, the beauty, neatness and original design of this sports facility are intact thanks to the effort of the Akwa Ibom State government in maintaining the pitches and structure.

 Since 2014, the stadium has been a fortress, not just for Akwa United, the state-owned NPFL team that qualified and played CAF Confederation Cup matches on two different occasions on that turf, but also the Super Eagles of Nigeria.
 Qualifying for the 2018 FIFA World Cup and 2019 African Cup of Nations both in record time is a credit to that facility.